Great to have you, Rush Limbaugh, executing assigned host duties flawlessly.

 Bloomberg News Reaganomics Band gets back together to advise Trump on his business plan.

-Basically, it is Stephen Moore says it's the JFK Reagan supply side tax cutting agenda that worked to cause a big economic boom in the 60s and the 80s.
+Basically, it is, Stephen Moore says it's the JFK Reagan supply-side tax cutting agenda that worked to cause a big economic boom in the 60s and the 80s.

 And he says we can do it again.

-That's all that's all true.
+That's all true.

-Uh well, I'm going to reserve comment.
+Well, I'm going to preserve comment.

-Laugher, no question, was a Reaganite.
+Laffer, no question, was a Reaganite Kudlow.

 Yes, I mean, these are Reaganites in this.